Here's our plan to make Prop. 13 work for the people of California

 This commonsense reform will:

-Provide at least $9 billion a year of desperately needed revenue to our schools and public services.
+Provide over $10 billion a year of desperately needed revenue to our schools and public services.
 Prior to Prop.
 13, California schools ranked in the top ten nationally in per pupil spending, today we are in the bottom ten!
+Meanwhile, we have the most overcrowded classrooms in the country.
 Restoring funding to our schools is critical for the future of California and making corporations pay their fair share is the best way to do this.

 Make California's property tax system fairer.
 In most counties, the property tax burden was equally shared prior to Prop.
 13. Since Prop.
 13 passed, the property tax burden in California has dramatically shifted from commercial property to residential property.
 Today, homeowners pay 72% of property taxes, while commercial Properties only pay 28%.